-In this paper, we argue that making LLM agents trustworthy requires a shift in focus: from pointwise uncertainty of answers to structured uncertainty flow in open, interactive decision processes; and a new framework is necessary for this.
-We present the following perspective:

-To ground this perspective in a formal discussion, we first provide a concrete definition of agent UQ and a general formulation that captures broad categories of existing UQ setups (Sec.~\ref{sec:formulation}).
+In this paper, we argue that building a trustworthy LLM-driven agentic system requires a shift in focus: from pointwise uncertainty of the final answer to structured uncertainty dynamics in an open, interactive decision process, and a new framework is necessary for this.
+To initiate a formal discussion, we first \textbf{provide a concrete definition and a general formulation of agent UQ} that captures broad categories of existing UQ setups (Sec.~\ref{sec:formulation}).
 Specifically, we model the agent's problem-solving trajectory as a stochastic process over actions, observations, and environment states, represented as a simple graphical model.
-Then, we define both turn-level and trajectory-level uncertainty in a simple, probabilistic expression, where we show that many prior UQ approaches arise as special cases.
+Then, we define both turn-level and trajectory-level uncertainty in a simple, probabilistic expression, where we show that many prior UQ problems can be cast as special cases.

-This unified view also exposes a fundamental limitation of existing methods: uncertainty is implicitly treated as accumulating monotonically along the trajectory, regardless of the role played by different actions; thus fails to relate uncertainty to a task reward.
-To address this limitation, we introduce in Sec.~\ref{sec:method} a conceptual framework that models agent UQ as a \emph{\textbf{conditional uncertainty reduction process}}, through an information-gating mechanism that operationalizes the distinction between uncertainty-increasing and uncertainty-reducing actions by considering their interactivity.
-We further derive the analytic bounds that improve the interpretability of the resulting uncertainty estimates.
+Based on this foundation, we \textbf{identify four technical challenges in agent UQ} that call for actions from communities.
+(1) Selection of uncertainty estimator: while it is already known that existing uncertainty estimators have their own tradeoffs, agentic scaffolding amplifies these into severe limitations or hard constraints; (2) Uncertainty of heterogeneous entities: how can we derive estimates over the content generated by external entities having different underlying distributions?; (3) Modeling uncertainty dynamics in interactive systems: traditional weighted-average-style uncertainty aggregation may not be suitable to modeling uncertainty dynamics in the non-isolated, open environment; (4) Lack of fine-grained benchmarks: our pilot survey reveals that granular benchmarks, such as turn-level evaluation, are scarce for LLM agents.